 How do you protect so many passwords?
 Paper can be lost, damaged or, worse, stolen.
 Spreadsheets (password protected, naturally) do a better job of centrally managing all your credentials but a better solution is a password manager.
 Whoever you are and whatever you do, a password manager can make your life simpler and play a vital role in protecting passwords.

 For those who have numerous online accounts, thinking up a unique password for each site can be a pain.
 This leads users to take the comfortable (yet risky) way out: using simple, predictable passwords and/or repeating the same ones time and again.
 Password managers save you from this risky behaviour by generating strong, unique passwords.
-You remember the master password, and a password manager will remember everything else.
+They will remember all your passwords.
+You only need to remember the master password.

 If you handle customer data and resources, you are required to ensure data integrity and demonstrate that critical data (such as passwords) is being securely handled.
 Password managers help you centrally manage client data with robust segregation, access controls and reporting.